CamilleBarbit/IRC/README.md

 **prototype** : _int select(int nfds, fd_set *readfds, fd_set *writefds, fd_set *exceptfds, struct timeval *timeout)_;

-To understand select(), it basically allows a program (our server) to monitor multiple file descriptors, waiting untile one or more of the file descriptors is considered "ready" for some class of I/O operation (e.g. read(), write() operations).
+To understand select(), it basically allows a program (our server) to monitor multiple file descriptors, waiting until one or more of the file descriptors is considered "ready" for some class of I/O operation (e.g. read(), write() operations).

-The fd_set type of variables requires some deeper explanations...The select() function takes three "sets" of file descriptors (declared as fd_set) which allow the called to wait for three classes of events in the specified set of file descriptors.
+The fd_set type of variables requires some deeper explanations...The select() function takes three "sets" of file descriptors (declared as fd_set) which allow the caller to wait for three classes of events in the specified set of file descriptors.

 Here are some macros to work with fd_sets...